fibo/.software/README.md

     $ .software_install Foo

-This will prepare your env and launch the `~/.software/Foo/install.sh` script.
+This will prepare your env sourcing `~/.software/Foo/installrc` and launch installation.

 Note that you have to add manually a